-- 1. The "final deposit" of the Report is made to the Seminary Academic Advisor after the Final Oral Examination has been passed and the advisor and all readers have signed off.
+- 1. The "final deposit" of the thesis is made to the Seminary Academic Advisor after the Final Oral Examination has been passed and the advisor and all readers have signed off.
 In most cases there are at least minor revisions that will be necessary after the Exam. - 2.
-Paper used for the final deposit copy must be a high quality cotton or rag bond, acid-free, white paper, 24-pound weight.
+Paper used for the final deposit copy must be a high quality cotton or rag bond, acid-free, white paper, 20 to 24-pound weight.
 This paper has a shelf life of one hundred years, in contrast to regular paper, which begins to deteriorate in about twenty-five years.
 Because the Seminary has the final deposit copy bound and adds it to the Seminary Library's permanent collection, it is necessary that cotton or rag bond paper be used.
 This paper, sometimes called "thesis paper," is available at office supply and stationery stores. - 3.
 Printing of the paper should be done on a laser or inkjet printer using exclusively black ink or toner, or on a ribbon printer using a film (instead of a fabric) ribbon.
-The printed image must be a crisp black in order to be microfilmable.
+The printed image must be a crisp black in order to be microfilmable/scannable.
 This may be a difficult guideline to follow regarding some of the materials contained in your appendix, but even here, attempt to achieve high contrast between the white paper and the image. - 4.
-The typeface must be a standard book face type (e.g., Times New Roman, Courier), 12 point font in size.
+The typeface must be a standard bookface type (e.g., Times New Roman, Courier), 12 point font in size.
 This is true throughout the paper, including titles, headings, subheadings, footnotes and endnotes (although the superscripted number identifying citations may be a smaller font).
 The only exception that will be allowed is in materials that are included in the appendices. - 5.
-Only one copy of the paper is required for the final deposit. - 6.
-The final deposit copy must not be in a binding, or drilled, punched, or stapled.
-The pages should be loose and submitted in a manila file folder or box. - 7.
-When you make your final deposit, you will be given the opportunity to order bound copies of your Report from University Microfilms.
+Two copies of the paper, printed on the high quality paper, are required for the final deposit. - 6.
+The final deposit copies must not be in a binding, or drilled, punched, or stapled.
+The pages should be loose and submitted in a manila file folder or box.

-PROCEDURES FOR MOVING INTO FINAL PHASE OF D.MIN.
+PROCEDURES FOR MOVING INTO FINAL PHASE OF M.A.
 PROGRAM

-BEFORE THE FINAL PROJECT ORAL EXAM
+BEFORE THE THESIS ORAL EXAM